Athletic Director - Cegep Andre-Laurendeau

 From 2013-2015, Howe played professionally in the Central Hockey League (CHL), the East Coast Hockey League (ECHL) and the American Hockey League (AHL).

-Assistant Coach - Vermont University - Hockey East
+Head Coach - Vermont University - Hockey East

 An Assistant Coach from 2015-2018 at AIC, Wiedler earned the title of Associate Head Coach in his final year (2019-2020).
 His responsibilities included being the recruiting coordinator, running the penalty kill, and developing the defense.